ZoneMinder/zoneminder/README.txt

 the top are a handful of other links.
 These let you change the scale  of  the image stream, modify image settings (for  local devices) or close the window.
-If you have cameras that can  be controlled, a 'Control' link should also be present  which  is described below.
+If you have cameras that can  be controlled, a `Control' link should also be present  which  is described below.

 The  image  should be self-explanatory but if  it  looks  like